codacy/codacy-dartanalyzer/docs/description/final_not_initialized.md

 For instance fields, you can add an initializer as shown in the previous example, or you can initialize the field in every constructor.
-You can initialize the field by using a field formal parameter:
+You can initialize the field by using an initializing formal parameter:

 ```dart
 class C {